Who Was John Denver?

-John Denver was born on December 31, 1943, in Roswell, New Mexico.
-After dropping out of college, he traveled to New York City and began his music career.
+After dropping out of college, John Denver traveled to New York City and began his music career.
 Peter, Paul and Mary recorded his "Leaving on a Jet Plane" in 1967 and his, "Rocky Mountain High," became an official song of the state of Colorado.
 Denver was an activist for environmental causes and founded the World Hunger Project.
 A longtime aviator, he died in a plane crash in 1997.

 Singer-songwriter John Denver was born Henry John Deutschendorf Jr., on December 31, 1943, in Roswell, New Mexico, to parents Henry John and Erma.
 As a teenager, Denver received his first guitar, a 1910 Gibson acoustic, as a gift from his grandmother.
 He attended Texas Technological College (now Texas Tech University) from 1961-64, but dropped out before completing his studies.
 In 1965, after traveling to New York City and successfully auditioning for the Chad Mitchell Trio, he began performing with the group until 1968.